 - Dementia With Lewy Bodies – This type of dementia shows symptoms from both Alzheimer’s and Parkinson’s, causing shakes, tremors, stiff joints, insomnia, and delusions.

 - Mixed Dementia – If a patient has two or more of the previous types of dementia, it’s considered a mixed diagnosis with multiple problems spread out through the brain and body.

 Doctors will look at a patient’s medical history and perform several neurological tests, brain scans, and psychiatric evaluations to confirm which type of dementia a patient has.
 Once a patient has been diagnosed by doctors, they will provide a clinical dementia rating based on their symptoms to recommend the appropriate treatment.

-Dementia has seven levels of intensity, and determining the stage is crucial to help patients during the early, middle, or late stages of the disease.
-As the dementia progresses, the brain cells incur more damage and trigger more symptoms to show up over time.
-That’s why it’s important to catch it early so you can provide the appropriate treatment as soon as possible.
+Dementia has seven levels of intensity, and determining the stage is crucial to determine appropriate treatment and care option for the patient.
+As dementia progresses, the brain cells incur more damage, triggering more symptoms to show up over time.
+That’s why it’s important to recognise the signs and catch dementia early so you can provide the appropriate treatment as soon as possible.

 - Stage 1 – The first stage shows no signs of cognitive decline and individuals are still able to function at full capacity.

 - Stage 2 – The second stage shows very mild cognitive decline with moments of forgetfulness or clumsiness that are easily overlooked by family and doctors.

 - Stage 3 – The third stage reveals mild cognitive decline and people start developing more symptoms such as increased forgetfulness, inability to focus, lack of presence, and lapses in language skills.
 This stage can last from 2 to 7 years.